“Although the world is full of suffering, it is also full of the overcoming of it”. – Helen Keller

 FLASH therapy was developed to help people process and cope with difficult memories.
 It’s especially useful for traumatic memories that can be overwhelming or intrusive.
 There are two types of FLASH therapy: Dr. Manfield’s flash technique and Tom Zimmerman’s “four blink flash” technique.
-At Long Beach Therapy, we are trained in both.
+At Long Beach Therapy, we have therapists who are trained in both.

 One of the reasons people like FLASH is that you aren’t working on as big of an issue all at once.
 Instead, your therapist will address issues in smaller increments.
 If you think of a full difficult/traumatic memory as an entire pad of post-it notes, then think of what one of those individual post-notes would represent (compared to the whole pad of post-it notes).
 That one post-it note is the amount you are working on in FLASH.